anjanst/MvcMovie/README.txt

 (https://stackoverflow.com/questions/67372305/virtualbox-wont-run-win10-failed-to-open-a-session-for-the-virtual-machine-w10); however, no solution was found.

 1500
-Explored YouTube videos for relevant information, but still could not resolve the issue.
+Explored YouTube videos for relevant\ solution, but still could not resolve the issue.

 Time Taken: 1 hour
 =============================================================================================================